Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics: More evaluation results

 \subsection{Lorenz-96 with varied experimental settings}

 Here, we present all evaluation results for the models under varied experimental settings with a reservoir size of 3000.
-First, we evaluate models tuned under standard settings but trained with different data sizes and noise levels $\kappa$.
-Specifically, we explore training data sizes ranging from $10^5$ down to $10^4$ in decrements of $10^4$ and noise levels from 0 to 200\text{\textperthousand} in increments of 20\text{\textperthousand}.
+First, we evaluate models tuned under standard settings but trained with different data sizes, noise levels $\kappa$, and sequence temporal resolution.

-Fig.~\ref{fig:all_Lorenz_96_with_varied_experimental_settings} (a) presents the evaluation results across different training data sizes.
-Since Paral-ESN fails in the prediction phase when the training data size is smaller than $7 \times 10^4$ in our experiment, we omit its results in (a).
-The findings reveal that our proposed PGC-ESN effectively reconstructs the system dynamics, maintaining $D_{\mathrm{geom}}$ around 14 and $D_{\mathrm{temp}}$ around 0.2, while achieving short-term prediction with VPT-1 around 2 Lyapunov times, even with a reduced training data size of $3 \times 10^4$.
-In contrast, the predictive accuracy of the other two models deteriorates abruptly around this training data size.
-These results demonstrate that incorporating the coupling structure of the target system can enhance the ESN's learning ability when the training data size is small.
+Fig.~\ref{fig:all_Lorenz_96_with_varied_experimental_settings} (a) presents the evaluation results across different training data sizes, ranging from $10^5$ down to $10^4$ in decrements of $10^4$.
+The findings reveal that our proposed PGC-ESN effectively reconstructs the system dynamics, maintaining $D_{\mathrm{geom}}$ around 14 and $D_{\mathrm{temp}}$ around 0.12, while achieving short-term prediction with VPT-1 around 2 Lyapunov times, even with a reduced training data size of $10^4$.
+Paral-ESN also exhibits moderate sensitivity to reductions in training data size, achieving the lowest $D_{\mathrm{geom}}$ values across the entire range, while maintaining inferior performance in $D_{\mathrm{temp}}$ and VPT-1 with mild deterioration along the data reduction.
+In contrast, the predictive accuracy of the other two models without incorporating coupling knowledge deteriorates abruptly when the training data size falls below $3 \times 10^4$.
+These results demonstrate that incorporating the coupling structure of the target system—as done in PGC-ESN and Paral-ESN—can enhance the ESN's learning ability when the training data size is small.

 Fig.~\ref{fig:all_Lorenz_96_with_varied_experimental_settings} (b) presents the evaluation results under varying noise levels added to the training dataset.
-Similar to the $D_{\mathrm{temp}}$ plot described in Sec~{IV} of the main paper, we can also see from the $D_{\mathrm{geom}}$ and VPT-1 plots that the performance of Paral-ESN and PGC-ESN declines more gradually than the other two models without incorporating the target system's coupling structure.
+Similar to the $D_{\mathrm{temp}}$ plot described in Sec.~{IV E} of the main paper, we can also see from the $D_{\mathrm{geom}}$ and VPT-1 plots that the performance of Paral-ESN and PGC-ESN declines more gradually than the other two models without incorporating the target system's coupling structure.
 Additionally, our proposed PGC-ESN achieves the best short-term predictive power across the whole range of noise levels.

+Fig.~\ref{fig:all_Lorenz_96_with_varied_experimental_settings} (c) presents the evaluation results under varying sequence temporal resolutions.
+Consistent with the $D_{\mathrm{temp}}$ plot discussed in Sec.~{IV E} of the main paper, the $D_{\mathrm{geom}}$ results indicate that PGC-ESN and Paral-ESN exhibit a more gradual decline in long-term attractor reconstruction performance as the step size increased, compared to Std-ESN and RandC-ESN.
+In contrast, short-term prediction performance deteriorates at a similar rate across all models.
+Note that when the step size reaches $5\Delta t$, the $D_{\mathrm{geom}}$ values for all models diverge to infinity and are therefore omitted from the plot.